 Our Corporate Governance Guidelines contain Board of Directors membership criteria that apply to Governance and Nominating Committee-recommended nominees for positions on our Board of Directors.
 Under these criteria, members of our Board of Directors should have high professional and personal ethics and values.
 They should have broad experience in management, policy-making and/or finance.
 They should be committed to enhancing stockholder value and should have sufficient time to carry out their duties and to provide insight and practical wisdom based on experience.
 Their service on other boards of public companies should be limited to a number that permits them, given their individual circumstances, to perform responsibly all director duties.
 Each director must represent the interests of all stockholders.
 Our Board of Directors prefers to have a sufficient number of directors who have specific experience within the oil and gas industry.
+Our Board has also recently adopted a policy with regard to the consideration of diversity in the selection of candidates for the Board of Directors and that policy has been included in the Governance and Nominating Committee's charter.

-Identifying and Evaluating Nominees for Directors
+Identifying and Evaluating Nominees for Directors, including Diversity Considerations

 Our Governance and Nominating Committee uses a variety of avenues to identify and evaluate director nominees.
 Our Governance and Nominating Committee regularly assesses the appropriate size of our Board of Directors and whether any vacancies on our Board of Directors are expected due to retirement or otherwise.
 If vacancies are anticipated, or otherwise arise, our Governance and Nominating Committee considers various potential candidates for director.
 Candidates may come to the attention of our Governance and Nominating Committee through current Board members, stockholders or other persons.
 Candidates are evaluated at regular or special meetings of our Governance and Nominating Committee, and may be considered at any point during the year.
-As described above, our Governance and Nominating Committee stockholder nominations for candidates for our Board of Directors.
-Following verification of the stockholder status of persons proposing candidates, recommendations are aggregated and considered by our Governance and Nominating Committee at a regularly scheduled meeting, which is generally the first or second meeting before the issuance of the proxy statement for our annual meeting.
+As described above, our Governance and Nominating Committee considers properly submitted stockholder nominations for candidates for our Board of Directors.
+Following verification of the stockholder status of persons proposing candidates, recommendations are provided to and considered by our Governance and Nominating Committee at a regularly scheduled meeting, which is generally the first or second meeting before the issuance of the proxy statement for our annual meeting.
 If any materials are provided by a stockholder in connection with the nomination of a director candidate, such materials are forwarded to our Governance and Nominating Committee.
 Our Governance and Nominating Committee also reviews materials provided by other parties in connection with a nominee who is not proposed by a stockholder.
-In evaluating such nominations, our Governance and Nominating Committee seeks to achieve a balance of knowledge, experience and capability on our Board of Directors.
-Our Governance and Nominating Committee does not expect to use a paid third party in identifying potential directors.
+In evaluating such nominations, our Governance and Nominating Committee seeks to achieve a balance of knowledge, experience and capability on our Board of Directors and evaluates the experience, skills, abilities and qualifications or each candidate and considers the diversity of the current members of the Board.
+Our Governance and Nominating Committee does not currently expect to use a paid third-party in identifying potential directors but if it does, it is committed to having any such third party seek candidates from both traditional and non-traditional candidate pools, regardless of gender, ethnicity or national origin, as part of the Board's commitment to consideration of diversity as described in the Company's Corporate Governance Guidelines and the committee charter.
+The Governance and Nominating Committee will annually assess the effectiveness of the Company's diversity policy in connection with the selection of individual candidates for election or re-election to the Board.